Gyan Bharati School

 Gyan Bharati School is an English medium co-educational school, established in 1980.
 It is located in Saket next to PVR, New Delhi, India, and has classes from Nursery to the 12th standard.
-The school has 8 houses: Abhimanyu (Light Blue), Bharat (Violet), Dhruv (Indigo), Kasturba (Green), Prahlad (Yellow), Shravan (Orange), Lakshmibai (Red) & Siddharth (Maroon).
+The school has eight houses: Abhimanyu (Light Blue), Bharat (Violet), Dhruv (Indigo), Kasturba (Green), Prahlad (Yellow), Shravan (Orange), Lakshmibai (Red), and Siddharth (Maroon).

-The founding Principal of this school was M. N. Kapur.
+The founding principal of this school was M. N. Kapur.
 It is owned by the Ansal Group.

 Overview

 Facilities include cricket pitch, football field, ground hockey field, running track, basketball court, open air amphitheatre, indoor auditorium and library.
-The director of the school is Late Shri.
-R. C. Shekhar.
+The director of the school is Mrs Lata Vaidyanathan.